kalote/lsp1-example/README.md

 npx hardhat --network luksoTestnet run scripts/deployToken.ts # This will deploy a custom LSP7 Token
 # update scripts/deployLSP1.ts with the deployed LSP7 token or with any LSP7 token addresses
-npx hardhat --network luksoTestnet run scripts/deployLSP1.ts # This will deploy the Custom URD and update your UP to use it
+npx hardhat --network luksoTestnet run scripts/deployLSP1.ts # This will deploy the Custom URD and update your UP to use it npx hardhat --network luksoTestnet run scripts/deployLSP1Simple.ts # This will deploy the Simpler Custom URD and update your UP to use it
 ```